MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/archiving-and-retrieving-multiplayer-server-logs.md

 # Archiving and retrieving multiplayer server logs

-In several scenarios you may want to retain logs or other arbitrary file content from your game servers for later analysis.
-The Game Server **SDK** provides an **API** that allows you to write to a log file or access a logging directory.
+In several scenarios, you may want to retain logs or other arbitrary file content from your game servers for later analysis.
+The Game Server SDK provides an API that allows you to write to a log file or access a logging directory.

 See [Integrating game servers with the PlayFab game server SDK (GSDK)](integrating-game-servers-with-gsdk.md) to learn more about these logging mechanisms.

 **Archived Servers** is the vehicle for retrieving these logs after the game server has terminated.